Xbox Error Code 0x87e10bef [Easy Fix]

 Contact Us (Image by Emopulse)

-Since the issue isn’t so big that you might be suffering from hardware issues, contacting Xbox support should solve it if none of the methods works.
+Since the issue isn’t so big that you might be suffering from hardware issues, contacting support should solve it if none of the methods works.
 The website’s filled with forums of like-minded gamers and competent moderators, so finding a fix for an error like yours shouldn’t take long.

 If you cannot find anything, you can use the “Contact Us” option to chat with an agent.
 Tell them the problem, attaching any relevant screenshots.
 If no other fix works, having an agent examine your account directly is the only thing that can help.